 My thoughts on the plot of “Is Love Enough?
 Sir”:

-Rohena Gera the writer and director of the film tried to imagine a situation where two opposite world collide.
-Nevertheless the story did not lose its touch of reality.
-Tilottama Shome as Ratna did a brilliant job.
-Her body language, the way she spoke in Marathi with her sister, Hindi and little bit of English with her boss, Hindi with her companion who was maid in next appartment- showed diferent dimensions of her character.
-Years of observarion have made her craft so perfect.
+Rohena Gera, the writer and director of the film, tried to imagine a situation where two opposite worlds collide.
+Nevertheless, the story remained realistic.
+Tilottama Shome as Ratna did an amazing job.
+Her body language and her ability to speak Marathi with her sister, Hindi with her boss, and a little bit of English with her companion in the next apartment showed different dimensions of her character.
+Years of observation have perfected her craft.

-There was a sequence in the movie where she was dancing in the Ganapati immersion procession when Ashwin got back from work.
-Ratna stopped dancing and joined him in lift.
-She was sweating and panting heavily.
-As the dance and the lift scene were shot in different days, Tilottama ran a couple of times around before the lift scene—the sweating and panting were all natural – this is just one example of her perfectionism.
+Ratna stopped dancing in the Ganapati immersion procession when Ashwin returned from work and joined him in the lift.
+She was sweating and panting heavily, as the dance and lift scenes were shot on separate days.
+To ensure accuracy, Tilottama ran a few times before shooting the lift scene—the sweat and panting were all her own doing, showing her perfectionism.

-Vivek Gomber played the role of Ashwin.
-Unlike any other alpha male bollywood hero, the character of Ashwin was sober and respectful.
-He never forced himself on Ratna or laid eyes of lust on her.
-Even though he wanted to make an impulsive decision to leave everything out for Ratna, he cooperated Ratna in her decision.
+Vivek Gomber played Ashwin, a character unlike the typical alpha male Bollywood hero.
+He was sober and respectful; never forcing himself on Ratna or looking at her with lust.
+Though he wanted to make an impulsive decision for Ratna, he respected her choice.

-My colleagues always tell me how specific their maids are about their service—one who is appointed for cleaning dishes wouldn’t clean the kitchen counter.
-The maids who live with the family would do only the work they are asked to do.
-They would not go out of their way to do any work.
-This I am telling based on my personal experience.
+My colleagues often tell me how particular their maids are about their service—one who is hired to wash dishes won’t clean the kitchen counter.
+The live-in maids will only do what they’re asked and won’t go above and beyond.
+This is based on my personal experience.

-There was one particular maid who lived with us for more than a decade, who was an exception to the ones I have talked about.
-I was very young, when she started working at our house.
-I used to call her aunty- she used to make so many tiffins, tell me stories and went out on walk with me.
-She never said no to any work.
-She might had done some politics here and there and started some fight, showed neglegence occassionally but I must agree that aunty had done so much for us never asking for a raise.
-She had lived with us as one of our family members.
+There was one maid who lived with us for more than a decade, an exception to the others I’ve mentioned.
+When she started working at our house, I was very young.
+I used to call her “Aunty” and she would make me tiffins, tell me stories, and go on walks with me.
+She never said no to any task.
+Though she may have caused some drama here and there or been negligent occasionally, Aunty did so much for us without ever asking for a raise.
+She had lived with us like family.

 The alternative endings of “Is love enough?
 Sir”:

-When Ashwin’s family would have known about the affair, they would have shamed Ratna than Ashwin… Or maybe they would have forced him to get married with another girl.
-If not so, they would have a bitter relationship with their son.
-Ashwin’s friends would have laughed at him at his back.
+When Ashwin’s family found out about the affair, they shamed Ratna more than Ashwin.
+They may have even forced him to marry someone else.
+Otherwise, their relationship with their son would have been strained.
+Ashwin’s friends would have laughed at him behind his back.

-- This ending that I imagined is almost similar to the previous one, except that Ratna and Ashwin never got back together.
-They always remained good friends with each other-supported one another through thicks and thins.
-They got married to different people, but always had a place of respect, affection and trust in each other’s heart.
+This ending was similar to the last one, except Ratna and Ashwin never reunited.
+They stayed good friends, supporting each other through highs and lows.
+They married different people but always had respect, affection, and trust in each other’s hearts.

 If you like it, you can also checkout my other blogs, links given below-